andyinabox/klip/README.md

 #### callback

-The callback returns two arguments
+The callback returns three arguments

  * `err`: returns an error if there is one
  * `data`: contents of the files as a javascript object
+ * 'raw' : contents of the original text file

 #### example